DoriniTT/aiida-teros/README.md

 - **Thermodynamic Parameters**:

   #### For Binary Oxides (e.g., Ag₂O)
   For binary oxides, you only need the enthalpy of formation (ΔH_f) in eV per formula unit.
 This can be calculated in advance or taken from experimental or theoretical sources.
+The thermodynamic model used the equations demonstrated in the following paper:
+  [1] K. Reuter e M. Scheffler, “Composition, structure, and stability of RuO₂(110) as a function of oxygen pressure”, Phys.
+Rev. B, vol. 65, nº 3, p.
+035406, dez.
+2001, doi: 10.1103/PhysRevB.65.035406.

   #### For Ternary Oxides (e.g., Ag₂MoO₄)
   For ternary oxides, there are additional considerations:
   - Ensure the order of elements in the input file (e.g., POSCAR, CIF) is consistent with the standard notation (e.g., Ag₂MoO₄).
   - Besides the enthalpy of formation (ΔH_f), you also need the total energies (E_tot) calculated with DFT for the first element (in this example, Ag) and for oxygen.
 These should be obtained using the same functional as used in the TEROS workchain.
+The thermodynamic model used the equations demonstrated in the following paper:
+  [1] E. Heifets, J. Ho, e B. Merinov, “Density functional simulation of the BaZrO₃ (011) surface structure”, Phys.
+Rev. B, vol. 75, nº 15, p.
+155431, abr.
+2007, doi: 10.1103/PhysRevB.75.155431.

-  In future updates, we plan to automate these processes within the code.
+  In future updates, we plan to automate the determination of the enthalpy of formation and the total energies of common elements within the code.

 - **Computer Options**: Configure computer options such as resources and queue name: